-As understand it what is sought to be resolved is the reduction of the number of low grade traffic incidents.
-The solution suggested is to install mini roundabouts in nine locations across three east west streets.
-This seems to be unlikely to reduce the speed is in the streets, as most people drive 4 wheld thrive which will just drive over them.
+As I understand it what is sought to be resolved is the reduction of the number of low grade traffic incidents.

+The solution suggested is to install min roundabouts in nine locations across three east west streets.

+This seems to be unlikely to reduce the speeds in the streets, as most people drive vehicles which will just drive over them.

 I suggest a better solution may be to install infrangible posts in the suggest locations which may reduce the speed but probably increase the number of traffic incidents.

 traffic incidents.

 It is noted that the streets in question have high levels of street parking and constricting the street.
 I would consider this to be a deterrent to people speeding and inevitably having traffic incidents, however this does not seem to stop people speeding down these streets.

 Perhaps regular traffic cameras being installed with fines being issued may slow some people and reduce the number of traffic incidents.
 It is possible the installation of the mini roundabouts may reduce the incidents as suggested by the Monash research.
 However, it is likely to increase the noise from cars driving over and swerving around these obstructions.
 This will reduce the quality of life of those residents who live near these proposed mini roundabout due to the noise and arrogant drivers bouncing over the mini roundabouts.

 It is suggested other options be considered to resolve the traffic incident issues.
-Bedruge the scale to be at least the beat least to be at least to be at

-Reduce the speed on the streets to be at least as low as Vincent Street, currently Vincent is 10 kph lower than Chelmsford Road and has more traffic Request are speed on one success to be at least as low as vincent oreer, currently vincent is to epi novem that Chemistron Road and has more traffic calming devices.
-It is likely link the traffic has increased on Chemistord, Grossenor and Ragian since the 40 Kph trial began.
-It may be better to find other ways of reducing the traffic from using these roads as rat runs in the first place rather than slowing them down whilst rat running
+Reduce the speed on the streets to be at least as low as Vincent Street, currently Vincent is 10 kph lower than Chelmsford Road and has more traffic calming devices.
+It is likely that the traffic has increased on Chelmstord, Grosvenor and Ragian since the 40 Kph trial began.

+It may be better to find other ways of reducing the traffic from using these roads as rat runs in the first place rather than slowing them down whilst rat